top of page

 1. Referral / Request for evaluation

-• A parent or the school (Local Education Agency, LEA) can refer/request that the child be evaluated for special education if there is concern that the child may have a disability and need special supports.
+• A parent (see resources section below for definition of a parent § 300.30) or the school (Local Education Agency, LEA) can refer/request that the child be evaluated for special education if there is concern that the child may have a disability and need special supports.

 • If the parent requests an evaluation orally, the school district must provide a written form within 10 calendar days asking for parent consent.